gatsbyjs/gatsby/README.md

 ## Warning!
 Gatsby is very new.
 APIs will break.
 Functionality is missing.
-It's usable but if you plan on using it, expect a rocky road for some time.
+It's usable but if you plan on building with it, expect a rocky road for some time.

 Contributions welcome!